 Where The Queen of Hollywood Blvd tends to lack is in its overall storytelling.
 No, it’s not all that confusing to follow but there just doesn’t seem to be much at stake.
 It’s as if the characters take turns in shaking each other down simply out of spite.
 Duke does attack people close to Mary but then Mary retaliates and there don’t seem to be any repercussions.
 Even the film’s climax is kind of blown off quickly and leaves much to be desired.
 Ultimately, it doesn’t seem like any of the characters take their issues too seriously and there’s no sense of urgency among them.
 Sadly, this comes across to viewers as well who may find it hard to care about the events onscreen when it seems like the characters don’t either.

 That being said, The Queen of Hollywood Blvd still gets favorable marks here.
-Like the aforementioned The Neon Demon and Atomic Blonde, who were both light on story themselves, the technical aspects and the acting are worth the price of admission here.
+Like the aforementioned The Neon Demon and Atomic Blonde, which were both light on story themselves, the technical aspects and the acting are worth the price of admission.
 At a brisk 90 minutes, the film doesn’t meander despite its iffy storytelling.
 The visuals, the music, and the acting are all very good and the film’s influences don’t mimic as much as pay homage to films of old.
 For a feature length debut, Orson Oblowitz doesn’t knock it out of the park but it’s a very strong first outing regardless.
 Oblowitz already has another film, Hell is Where the Home Is, on the horizon with another in pre-production for a supposed 2019 release.
 It will be interesting to see how the writer/director fares going forward in his young career.

 *The Queen of Hollywood Blvd is currently available for rent or purchase on video-on-demand platforms like YouTube and Amazon.*